 - Wall E uses Eurostile for its on-wall direction signs.

 - Pixar also use Eurostile in The Incredibles, on Syndrome's computer.

 - Arthur Christmas uses Bank Gothic for its interstitial location overlays.

-- The user interface for HAL 9000 in A Space Odyssey uses Eurostile Bold Extended, and is almost certainly the Trope Maker for this particular trope.
+- The user interface for HAL 9000 in 2001: A Space Odyssey uses Eurostile Bold Extended, and is almost certainly the Trope Maker for this particular trope.

 - The title slide for Terminator Salvation is set in Eurostile Bold Extended.
 Eurostile is also used for on-screen computer interface designs throughout the film.